RealAbsurdity/TimePrintr/README.md

 # TimePrintr
 A clock based on a Thermal Receipt Printer.
 Finally you will have a written record of time as it passes!
 This is a work in progress, the code here utilizes the arduino libraries, the Adafruit Thermal Printer Library and the Adafruit RTC library.
+The code is dirty, possibly incomplete and comes without warranty of any kind what-so-ever.

 https://github.com/adafruit/Adafruit-Thermal-Printer-Library